joelmstreet/docs/content/getting-started/fixing-npm-permissions.md

 1. Change the permission to npm's default directory.
 1. Change npm's default directory to another directory.

-You should back-up your computer before moving forward.
+You should back up your computer before moving forward.

 ## Option 1: Change the permission to npm's default directory